 Coltan’s original name came from combining two minerals, columbite and tantalite.
 That is to say, these minerals are found in the ore that is found near large amounts of impurities such as iron, aluminum, and magnesium.
 Point often overlooked is that to extract the valuable tantalum, tungsten, or niobium, which are collectively referred to as the metals, these impurities must be removed:This process requires high temperatures and usually requires natural gas for fuel.
 This creates emissions of carbon dioxide and sulfur oxides into the atmosphere.
 The metal-extraction process also creates poisonous chemicals, including lead and mercury, which then make their way into rivers where they end up in fish consumed by humans.
 Without a doubt, coltan mining has been linked to child labor issues in African countries such as the Democratic Republic of Congo (DRC), where many mines are located, all as if harming human health wasn’t enough,.

 What Can You Do?

-If you’re looking for an idea of how to give back, or a way of giving that doesn’t feel like part of your everyday life, consider making a donation directly to Ubuntu Village.
-Donating every once in a while can help kids around the world get an education and stand up for their rights as humans.
-It all starts with knowing what’s going on around us and taking action when we know something isn’t right.
-People may not think they have any power, but everyone has at least some power over themselves; making sure that whatever that power is, it’s being used wisely.
+If you’re looking for an idea of how to give back or a way of giving that doesn’t feel like part of your everyday life, consider donating directly to Ubuntu Village.
+Donating every once in a while can help kids worldwide get an education and stand up for their human rights.
+It all starts with knowing what’s happening around us and acting when we know something isn’t right.
+People may not think they have any power, but everyone has at least some power over themselves, making sure that whatever that power is, it’s being used wisely. –MM